Postage stamps and postal history of Japan

-The story of Japan's postal system with its postage stamps and related postal history goes back centuries.
+The story of Japan's postal system with its postage stamps and related postal history goes back over a century.
 The country's first modern postal service got started in 1871, with mail professionally travelling between Kyoto and Tokyo as well as the latter city and Osaka.
 This took place in the midst of the rapid industrialization and social reorganization that the Meiji period symbolized in Japanese history.
 Given how the nation's railroad technology was in its infancy, Japan's growing postal system relied heavily on human-powered transport, including rickshaws, as well as horse-drawn methods of delivery.
 For example, while commemorating the 50th anniversary of Japan's postal service, the country's 1921 government released decorative postcards depicting intrepid horseback riders carrying the mail.
 This however was done to compare postal transport in past and present, as the other card showed modern transportation viz. rail and shipping.
 The railroad net from the north to the south, Aomori to Nagasaki, was completed in 1889 (Meiji 21).
 Prior to 1920s, local delivery was mainly by men- and horsepower, not principally different to Europe.

 In terms of communications, British technicians had already been employed in assisting with Japanese lighthouses, and the country's budding mail system looked to hybridize British ideas with local practicalities.
 Shipping along the nation's coastline in particular demonstrates a key instance of how the Japanese economy developed: the government closely working with private companies to industrially expand in a way that met social needs while also allowing for large profits.
 Mitsubishi's contract for mail transport by sea proved lucrative enough that it assisted with the firm becoming one of the famous "zaibatsu".

 Since 2007, the nation's post offices have been managed by the firm Japan Post Network, which is itself a part of the larger Japan Post Holdings conglomerate.
 As of December 2017, the smaller company has been managed by CEO Koji Furukawa.
 The simple Japanese postal mark, introduced in 1887, is still used to this day.